 Some things in life are non-negotiable.
-How much you pay in monthly rent is not one of those things.
-Most renters don't realize that you can negotiate your rent.
+Your monthly rental rate is not one of those things.
+Most renters don't realize that they can negotiate their rental price.
 Of course, depending on how tight the rental market is, negotiating rent can be a challenge.
 But that doesn't mean you shouldn't try.
 Whether you're negotiating a new lease or renewing an existing lease, here's how to convince your landlord to lower your rent.

 Keep the Conversation Polite and Professional

-The right way to start the conversation about reducing rent is politely and professionally—not aggressively.
-The first thing you must remember is you're having a conversation—not an argument.
-That means, when negotiating apartment rent, you must remain calm and keep things unemotional.
+The right way to start the conversation about reducing rent is politely and professionally — not aggressively.
+The first thing you must remember is you're having a conversation — not an argument.
+That means, when negotiating your rent price, you must remain calm and keep things unemotional.

 Decide how you are most comfortable initiating the conversation, be it putting the request in writing or scheduling an in-person meeting.
 Ultimately, it's best to meet with your landlord face-to-face.
 However, that might not always be possible.

 Start by letting your landlord know that you don't want to insult them and that you understand they are running a business but that you would like to discuss a reduction in rent.
 This approach helps avoid putting your landlord on the offensive.
 The last thing landlords want to hear from anyone is that they're unfair about how much they're charging.
-It's also best to make sure you're not catching your landlord off-guard.
-Remember—if your landlord is angry, they're less likely to be agreeable.
+It's also best to make sure you're not catching your landlord or property management company off-guard.
+Remember — if your landlord is angry, they're less likely to be agreeable.